Shinobi (series): Plot

 In the arcade version of Shadow Dancer, Joe Musashi is replaced by a nameless new ninja and his canine companion as the game's protagonists.
 The ninja and his dog must disarm various time bombs spread across an unnamed metropolis that were planted by a terrorist group.
 The game was remade for the Mega Drive/Genesis under the title Shadow Dancer: The Secret of Shinobi, with the protagonist's identity differing between regions.
 The Japanese version identifies him as Joe Musashi's estranged son Hayate (疾風), while the English language manual identifies him as Joe Musashi himself coming out of retirement.
 In the Master System game The Cyber Shinobi, Zeed has resurfaced once more, this time under the name of Cyber Zeed.
 A grandson of Joe Musashi must prevent them from threatening the world again.

 Shinobi Legions presents a different plotline.
 The shinobi is Sho, the youngest of two brothers raised by a lone ninja master.
 The elder brother becomes corrupted and abducts the master's daughter in search of the ultimate ninjitsu technique, and Sho has to prevent him from destroying the world.
-Neither Joe Musashi nor the Oboro clan are mentioned.
+Neither Joe Musashi nor the Oboro clan is mentioned.

 Following a seven-year hiatus in the series, the lead archetype returns in Shinobi for PlayStation 2 as Hotsuma, another member of the Oboro clan.
 In a similar theme to Shinobi Legions, the game starts with Hotsuma slaying his elder brother Moritsune during a full moon Oboro ritual.
 The main plot revolves around Hotsuma's battle to defeat a powerful sorcerer called Hiruko and put an end to anarchy in Tokyo.
 The game features Joe Musashi as a hidden character, as well as Moritsune himself (who appears in the game's storyline as an enemy named Aomizuchi).